Skip to content

 Magnesium can be found naturally in many different foods but in small quantities.
 To meet this, each meal should have at least 3 magnesium containing foods to help achieve a realistic daily intake.

-Fortunately, certain wholefoods are rich in magnesium such as oats and barley or the pseudocereals buckwheat and quinoa.
+Fortunately, certain wholefoods are rich in magnesium such as oats, barley, brown rice and quinoa.
 Other good sources include oily fish at 120mg per fillet and pumpkin, flax and chia seeds and dark chocolate (minimum 70% cocoa solids).
+Leafy green vegetables such as spinach, chard and kale are all great sources alongside nuts including brazils, cashews and almonds.

 For those days when meals are lacking in magnesium rich sources, a food supplement may be a good option.
-Ideally choose 300mg of magnesium per serving.
-Often magnesium food supplements are as capsules or as a powder; in this form they do not have binders and non-nutritive additives.
-Magnesium is a very large molecule in comparison to vitamins.
+Ideally, choose 300mg of magnesium per serving.
+Magnesium food supplements can be found as capsules, but also a liquid or powder which can be easy to add to smoothies or drinks.
+Look for supplements with no binders and fillers and containing 100% active ingredients.

-If you are looking to optimise your magnesium intake using food supplements, magnesium is available on its own or partnered with another nutrient(s).
+If you are looking to optimise your magnesium intake using food supplements, magnesium is available on its own or partnered with other nutrients.
+For women, magnesium makes especially good partners with saffron and/or vitamin B6, or in combination with calcium, and zinc or boron.

-Magnesium is contraindicated with some medication, especially those that interact with the cardiovascular system or support osteoporosis.
+Magnesium is contraindicated with some medication, especially those that act on the cardiovascular system or support osteoporosis.
 For this reason, it is recommended that you discuss any potential supplementation with your GP when you are prescribed medication.

 Conclusion: